-There are those who imagine that there is a god of this world and another who is far above all, and they say that Paul spoke of this at 2 Corinthians 4:4, I shall dispel any such notion or idea by showing that as far back as c.130 the heretics taught such blasphemy.
+There are those who imagine that there is a god of this world and another who is far above all, and they say that Paul spoke of this at 2 Corinthians 4:4, I shall dispel any such notion or idea by showing that as far back as the 2nd century heretics taught such blasphemy.
 I shall have recourse to the writings of Irenaeus (130AD - 202AD) Book III chapter VII where he speaks about Paul's use of Greek and to the translations of Wyclif Bible 1380 of the same passage, from the Latin, and from the Aramaic of the Peshitta to show that the notion that 2 Corinthians 4:4 speaks of the devil is both error and blasphemy.

 REPLY TO AN OBJECTION FOUNDED ON THE WORDS OF ST. PAUL (2 COR.
 4:4.).
 ST. PAUL OCCASIONALLY USES WORDS NOT IN THEIR GRAMMATICAL, SEQUENCE.